First Community Bank Review: Straightforward Checking and Savings Products

 First Community Bank is best for its wide range of free checking options, including an interest-earning free checking account for customers over the age of 50.
 If you open any new checking account and bring in your old debit cards from another bank or credit union, you can earn up to $20 in bonus cash from First Community.

-First Community Bank, headquartered in Bluefield, Virginia, has 44 branch locations across West Virginia, Virginia, North Carolina, and Tennessee.
+First Community Bank, headquartered in Bluefield, Virginia, has over 50 branch locations across West Virginia, Virginia, North Carolina and Tennessee.
 Celebrating 150 years of serving the region, the bank offers straightforward checking and savings products for businesses and consumers, as well as credit cards and an easy-to-use app.

 First Community Bank Checking Account

-- All but Community Connect checking provide unlimited check-writing
+- All but the Community Connect checking account provide unlimited check-writing.

-- Earn up to $20 bonus when you bring in your old debit cards
+- You can earn up to $20 bonus when you bring in your old debit cards.

 Best For